-SECTION 2: Strategic Issues Statement (2 pages) and Peer/Aspirant Programs (1 page)
+SECTION 2: Strategic Issues Statement (2 pages)

-- a.
-Include 1-2 pages summarizing the strategic issues identified at the Provost's Summit. - b.
-Include a list of aspirant/peer programs which you wish the external reviewers to benchmark your program against (please include a brief explanation of choices).
+a.
+Include 1-2 pages summarizing the strategic issues identified at the Provost's Summit.

-SECTION 3: Unit Alignment with Marquette's Mission, and University and College/School Strategic Plans (2 pages)
+SECTION 3: Unit Priorities and Goals and Alignment with University Strategic Plan (2 pages)

 - a.
 Describe the unit mission, purpose, strategic priorities, and goals. - b.
-Discuss alignment of unit mission, goals and priorities with Marquette's mission as a Jesuit Catholic university, and the University and the College/School Strategic Plans. - c.
+Discuss alignment of unit goals and priorities with Marquette's mission as a Jesuit Catholic university, and the University Strategic Plans. - c.
+Provide highlights of unit accomplishments and distinctiveness among peers and aspirational institutions over the past 5 years, e.g., unit and individual awards and recognition, areas of excellence and distinction, innovative initiatives or practices, comparison with external benchmarks, comparison with comparable units at peer and inspirational institutions. - d.
 Discuss any current or anticipated external or internal changes that may impact the unit, referring to the Strategic Issues Statement as appropriate.

-SECTION 4: Academic Programs (2 pages)
+SECTION 4: Service to Constituencies (6 pages)